JMWebDevelopment/Nuovo/readme.txt

 Setting up the homepage may look daunting, but it's not that bad.
 All you really need to do is define a category for the first three category post areas as well as how many posts per category area.
 It's recommended to have the posts per area a multiple of three so each row is full.
 You don't have to necessarily pick a category for the featured post slider; however, I recommend creating either a "featured" or "top stories" category to display the posts you want everyone to see.
 Also, you don't have to display a fourth category area or the latest posts, but if you do, make sure to define how many of each you wish to display.

 = Featured Photos =
 Nuovo has a lot of support for featured photos.
-The requested size for all featured photos is 630 pixels by 315 pixels, or a 2:1 ratio.
+The optimal size for all featured photos is 630 pixels by 315 pixels, or a 2:1 ratio, otherwise if the photo is too small, there will be white space inside of the frame or if the photo is too big, it will get cut off.

 = Photos =
 To look good in the mobile version, it's recommended to keep any photos in your posts to a maximum width of 280 pixels.